Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

    :alt: Screenshot of RED Brick Wizard Step 7.
    :align: center

-The summary page shows a summary of your configuration.
+The summary page shows a summary of the previous made configuration.
 If you want to ask for help regarding the configuration of a program it probably makes sense to append the content of this summary to your inquiry.

 Wizard Step 8: Upload